jinvanstee/hyper-protect-virtual-servers-monitoring/README.md

 Next, copy the `client.key`, `client-certificate.crt`, and `myrootCA.crt` files given to you by your Hyper Protect Virtual Servers appliance admin into the `keys` directory, so that your keys directory should contain the following:

 ```
+$ mkdir keys

 $ ls keys
 client.key            client-certificate.crt myrootCA.crt
 ```

 Note: you might need to rename the certificate and key files to match the names above.
-This way you don't have to modify the Prometheus configuration file.
+This way you don't have to modify the Prometheus configuration file, `prometheus.yml`.
 If you choose to retain the original names of your certificates and key, then you have to modify `prometheus.yml` to reflect those names.

 Next, replace the hostname in `prometheus.yml` with the collectd hostname of your service.
 From the same terminal where you set the `COLLECTD_HOSTNAME` environment variable above, run the following: